 Visit the Paris ‘celebrity cemetery’ of Père Lachaise

 Metro stops: Philippe Auguste, Père Lachaise

 For those who didn’t make it to the Pantheon, over in the Latin Quarter of Paris, the Père Lachaise Cemetery is the next best thing.
-In fact, this is how the cemetery’s founder pitched the idea to the authorities.
-Perfect in any season, strolling around the grounds of the cemetery is so pleasant, that you’ll forget there are people actually buried here.
+This is how the cemetery’s founder pitched the idea to the authorities.
+Perfect in any season, strolling around the grounds of the cemetery is so pleasant, that you’ll forget there are people buried here.
 It’s super difficult not to get lost in the maze of lanes but that’s also part of the fun.
 You’ll find yourself in a kind of weird ‘scavenger hunt’, trying to pinpoint all the famous residents of Père Lachaise.
-It’s one of the coolest places in Paris and definitely up there on the list of off the beaten track things to do in Paris.
+It’s one of the coolest places in Paris and up there on the list of off the beaten track things to do in Paris.
 Say hi to Jim Morrison for me, will you?

 Plan your visit to the Père Lachaise Cemetery with this itinerary guide